What does the Bible say about becoming a Christian?

 Obeying the Bible – Romans 3:28 teaches us that we are saved by faith apart from the works of the law.
 You’re not saved by obeying the Bible, but evidence that you are saved by faith alone is that your life will change.
 I’m not teaching a works-based salvation nor am I contradicting myself.
 A true Christian will grow in obedience because he has been saved and radically changed by the sovereign God of this universe.

 You are saved by faith alone and you can’t add anything to the finished work of Christ on the cross.

 Why Christianity over other religions?

-- In John 14:6 Jesus answered, “I am the way and the truth and the life.
+- In John 14:6 Jesus said, “I am the way and the truth and the life.
 No one comes to the Father except through me.”
 By saying this, Jesus was teaching that He is the only way to heaven and that all other ways and religions are false.

 - “Christianity is the only religion in the world where a man’s God comes and lives inside of Him!”
 Leonard Ravenhill

 - Jesus made claims and He backed them up.
 He died and rose again.